 Goals are a measure of where we will be and when we will make it there.
 We try to predict how quickly we can make progress, even though we have no idea what circumstances or situations will arise along the way and impede our progress.

-How To Make It Work For You: Our game plan should be hitched to the things in life that give us value and meaning.
+How To Make It Work For You: Your game plan should be hitched to the things in life that give you value and meaning.
 Your purpose will not change, even if your circumstances do.
 When confronted with obstacles, keep your eye on your purpose but be prepared to let go of your vision of an immediate goal in order to get there.
 Other, more expansive goals might become available as you move forward.

 2. Work At Ways To Remain Positive